 Luckily, I found several bunches of dried seed pods at Trader Joe’s and will used them all season long!
 Then, I tried storing them with my fall decor and just pulled them out…they still look amazing!

 I am excited that those few dollars I spent will be something that I can use in my fall flowers all season, once again.

+First, you are going to make your floral arrangement.
 To style dried pods in an arrangement, I first arrange my greenery and flowers.
-I use the dried seed pods to fill in all the gaps, with some shorter stems at the base of my arrangement and a couple of taller ones in the middle.
+Next, I use the dried seed pods to fill in all the gaps, with some shorter stems at the base of my arrangement and a couple of taller ones in the middle.

 You’ve probably been seeing the dried gourds appearing around my home.
 Partly because I live in South Florida, and, let’s be honest, there aren’t really pumpkin farms down here.
 Haha!
 I love using real pumpkins and they just don’t start arriving down here until much later.
-Gourds are my way to start bringing in that fall color and seasonal element.
+Dried gourds gourds are my way to start bringing in that fall color and seasonal element.

 Plus, they can be used year after year!
 I store mine…wait for it….

 …in a trash bag in the attic.
 The first year I did that, I was crossing my fingers that they would survive the heat.
 But they did great and I love pulling them out each year.